nishizumi-maho/nishizumi-setups-sync/README.md

 time.
 If backup is enabled, new files are copied to the backup folder on each execution.

 To automate the process on start-up, enable `Run silently on startup`.
-You can place a shortcut to execute the script (with Python) in your operating system's start-up folder.
+Place a shortcut that launches the script without a console (for example using `pythonw` or passing `--silent`) in your operating system's start-up folder.

 ```bash
 python nishizumi_setups_sync.py     # open the graphical interface